cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   In the absence of these identities, the client and server are authenticated against their public keys.
 Binding authentication to identities is part of the AKE part of OPAQUE.
-The type of identities and their semantics are application dependent and independent of the protocol analysis.
+The type of identities and their semantics are application-dependent and independent of the protocol analysis.
 This change was made to simplify client and server interfaces to the protocol by removing the need to specify additional identities alongside their corresponding public authentication keys when not needed.